wombleton/gitlaw-nz/acts/E/Education Act 1989.md

 ##### 236 Offences concerning information requests

-*   (1) A private training establishment that intentionally fails or refuses to comply with [section 235F(7)][749] commits an offence and is liable on summary conviction to the penalty specified in subsection (3).
+*   (1) A private training establishment that intentionally fails or refuses to comply with [section 235F(7)][749] commits an offence and is liable on conviction to the penalty specified in subsection (3).

-    (2) A private training establishment commits an offence and is liable on summary conviction to the penalty specified in subsection (3) if, in response to any requirement to supply information under [section 235F(7)][749], the establishment intentionally---
+    (2) A private training establishment commits an offence and is liable on conviction to the penalty specified in subsection (3) if, in response to any requirement to supply information under [section 235F(7)][749], the establishment intentionally---

     *   (a) makes a false or misleading statement; or